janse180/dcaas/index.md

 - Performance / workload of jobs running in the cloud
 - Decision on which jobs to Cloud Burst.
 - Network connectivity
-- Cloud Security
+- Security

 A typical cluster consists the following components:

-* A job management (or queueing) system and a scheduler
+* A job management (or queueing) system and a job scheduler
 * A central user authentication system
 * A shared file system, unless some mechanism to stage in/out files is in place
-* A configuration management system, such as puppet or salt stack, or simply use userdata script or cloudinit in the cloud
+* A configuration management system, such as Puppet or Salt stack, or simply use userdata script or cloudinit in the cloud
 * A monitoring system

-DCaaS provides example solutions to enable cluster administrators to easily set up a dynamic cluster in the cloud.
+DCaaS provides example solutions to enable cluster administrators to easily set up a dynamic cluster in the cloud for different requirements, cluster components and cloud middleware.

 ## Reference architecture